I’m back to working on the redaction model, though this time with a slightly more focused objective: object detection.

 In terms of the final output of the annotations, there are two main ways that this could go.
 I could either:

-1. get x and y coordinates for the centre of the bounding box, and then a height and a width of the box around this centre point
+coordinates for the centre of the bounding box, and then a height and a width of the box around this centre point - get the four coordinates for each of the corners of the bounding box.

 The COCO dataset format will eventually want datasets in the second format, but Prodigy has its own way of storing the data which I just left for now.
 Once I have a better handle on the annotation flow I will write a custom recipe which will save the data in exactly the format that I want.
 For now, it’s good enough.

-Installing Prodigy into your development environment is a breeze now that you can do it with pip:
+Installing Prodigy into your development environment is a breeze now that you can do it with pip

 pip install prodigy -f https://XXXX-XXXX-XXXX-XXXX@download.prodi.gy # where the XXXs are your license code